kishandonga/JsonParser/README.md

 new JsonParser().addObserver(new OnValueObserver() {
 	@Override
 	public void onValueFound(String key, Object value) {
-		System.out.println(String.valueOf("Find By Key : " + value));
+		System.out.println(String.valueOf("Find By Key: " + value));
 	}

 }).inFind(GetJson.strJson_4, "Dkey=[value]");

 // Output :-
-// Find By Key : New
+// Find By Key: New
-// Find By Key : Open
+// Find By Key: Open
-// Find By Key : Close
+// Find By Key: Close
 ```

 ***

 ### End User

-* QA Engineer, Developer and who not like to do manually parsing of the JSONObject and JSONArray.
+* QA Engineer, developer, who does not like manual parsing of the JSONObject and JSONArray.
-* How I get the idea to develope this type of library, when I am helping to the one of the my QA friend in his automation process that time, I observed that he man facing trouble on the parsing of the JSONObject then I decided to develop this type of library, which have structure as like selenium Xpath.
+* How did I get the idea to develop this type of library?
+When I was helping one of my QA friends in his automation process at that time, I observed that he was facing trouble in parsing, and I decided to develop this type of library, which has a structure like selenium Xpath.

 ### Current issues

-* Integer key value of object's is not supported
+* The integer key value of objects is not supported
 * Only JSONObject or JSONArray as string passing in the arguments
-* multiple path is not supported
+* Multiple path is not supported
 * array of key or array or path not supported as arguments
-* always need listener as a notifier
+* Always need listener as a notifier

 ### Change Log

-Refer this file for the library version informations [here](ChangeLog),
+Refer to this file for the library version information [here](ChangeLog),

 ### Contributing

 Contributions are welcome!
-If you find a bug please report it and if you want add new feature then please suggest to me.
-If you want to contribute code please file an issue and create a branch off of the current dev branch and file a pull request.
+If you find any bug please report it if you want to contribute code please raise PR.

 ### About me

-I'm Kishan Donga and you can connect with me via below links, I am a developer and I love to create innovations.
+I'm Kishan Donga!
+Connect with me via the below handles, I am a developer and I love to create innovations.

 LinkedIn [@ikd96](https://www.linkedin.com/in/ikd96/)
 Email [kishandonga.92@gmail.com](mailto:kishandonga.92@gmail.com)